 Rev. Julie Madden, MDiv., Parish Associate, assists with pastoral care, visitation and worship.
 Julie received her Masters of Divinity from Ecumenical Theological Seminary in Detroit.
 She is married to Ben Beale and they have two sons, Dan and Sam.

-Dawn Swarthout, Communications Coordinator, has been a member of First Presbyterian for 23 years and has been the Communications Coordinator since 2011.
+Dawn Swarthout, Director of Communications, has been a member of First Presbyterian for 26 years and has been on staff since 2011.
 Dawn has a Bachelor of Science from the University of Michigan.
 Her primary responsibilities include publishing the Sunday bulletins, First Things, First News, the FPC Wednesday weekly email and other church publications.
-Dawn and her husband, Ken, have two sons, both are freshmen, one at North Farmington High School and one at Michigan State University.
-Dawn sings in the Chancel Choir and is on the Communications Ministry.
-Dawn and her family are active in Boy Scout Troop 179 as well as their younger son's soccer teams, FIRST Robotics and school activities.
+Dawn and her husband, Ken, have two sons, one at North Farmington High School and one at Michigan State University.
+Dawn sings in the Chancel Choir and is chair of Youth Ministries.
+Dawn and her family are active in supporting their younger son in soccer, theater and school activities.